Using Peptides for Muscle Growth and Fat Loss: Benefits vs. Risks

 Eventually, new analogs were synthesized that had both in vitro and in vivo activity [5].
 A hallmark of these peptides was the development of a bioactive hexapeptide dubbed GHRP-6 (since it contains just six amino acids).

 Initially, GHRPs were thought to mimic the growth hormone-releasing action of a newly discovered endogenous hypothalamic hormone.
-Over time, it became apparent from the uncoded D-amino acid residues of these unnatural peptides that the amino acid sequence of the presumed natural hormone would be different.
+Over time, the uncoded D-amino acid residues of these unnatural peptides revealed that the amino acid sequence of the presumed natural hormone would be different.

 As such, synthetic GRHPs, which several research groups have since developed, are considered peptidomimetics (a big word for molecules that mimic the physiological effects of natural peptide hormones like human growth hormone).